 Pipedrive is highly customizable and brings many features to your business management.

-The application is user-friendly enough that most sales teams will love it, and it makes a great mobile application.
+The app is user-friendly enough that most sales teams will love it, and offers a great mobile app.
 You can also easily integrate it with google and/or microsoft productivity tools.

 Try pipedrive for free